-You can sell and buy Bitcoins not only with fiduciary money, such as USD or Euro, but also by exchanging Bitcoin for other cryptocurrencies, generating profits as a result of the difference in your costs.
+You can sell and buy Bitcoins not only with fiat money, such as dollars or euros but also by exchanging Bitcoin for other cryptocurrencies, generating profits due to the difference in your costs.
 This is a way to get involved in the world of cryptocurrencies without having to undermine them.

-In margin trading, you will borrow buying and selling power in exchange for a portion of your funds being reallocated (the margin).
+In margin trading, you'll borrow buying and selling power in exchange for a portion of your funds being reallocated (the margin).
 This margin will only be accessible again after an operation in which you return the capital that you borrowed.

-- You can use the leverage*, so you only have to put a fraction of the total size of your position in advance
+- You can use the multiplier*, so you only have to put a fraction of the total size of your position in advance.

-- You will not have to pay income tax
+- You won't have to pay income tax.

-- You start operating immediately, without the need of an account in a cryptocurrency platform for buying and selling
+- You start operating immediately, without the need for an account in a cryptocurrency platform for buying and selling.

-- You must not pay deposit or withdrawal fees
+- You mustn't pay deposit or withdrawal fees.

-- You cannot use Bitcoins to pay for goods or services
+- You can't use Bitcoins to pay for goods or services.

-- You can easily invest too much and too quickly using leverage*
+- You can easily invest too much and too quickly using a multiplier.*

 What Is Bitcoin Cash?

-In August of 2017, different sects within the Bitcoin community had a disagreement over the rules governing the mining process, specifically about what constitutes the appropriate size (in megabytes) of a block.
-After the inability to reach a consensus, two sides were formed; on the one hand the Bitcoin traditionalists and on the other the group that cheered bigger blocks.
+In August of 2017, the Bitcoin community had a disagreement over the rules governing the mining process, specifically about what constitutes the appropriate size (in megabytes) of a block.
+After the inability to reach a consensus, two sides were formed.
+On the one hand, the Bitcoin traditionalists and the group that cheered bigger blocks, on the other.
 Finally, the members of the second side separated to create the Bitcoin Cash.

-Although they share a common digital ancestor, each has its own individual blockchain with slightly different protocols.
-(For what it's worth, bitcoin miners are running on 1MB blocks, Bitcoin Cash uses 8MB blocks).
+Although they share a common digital ancestor, each has its own blockchain with slightly different protocols.
+(For what it's worth, BTC miners are running on 1MB blocks, Bitcoin Cash uses 8MB blocks).
 The bifurcation is expected to happen again in the future.

 Are There Any Other Cryptos?

-In summary we can say that Bitcoin and cryptocurrencies are in general one of the most attractive assets of the moment to invest.
-On the other hand, as we could see, investing directly with Bitcoins involves risks of all kinds.
-From the issue of volatility to the probability of being scammed.
+To sum up, we can say that Bitcoin and cryptocurrencies are among the most attractive trade assets.
+On the other hand, as we can see, investing in Bitcoin involves risks of all kinds, from the volatility issue to the probability of being scammed.